Eco-House: Home Construction Goes Green

 The house is constructed on a concrete slab.
 Radiant flooring runs through the house and serves as a secondary source of heat.
 Plastic radiant floor tubing is embedded in the floors and carries water heated by rooftop solar panels.
 Once the cost of the solar panels has been recovered, the homeowner enjoys no-cost heating when the sun is shining.
 This provides triple the efficiency of a standard heating system.

-Toler Insulating installed both the blown cellulose and EcoBatt bio-based and sustainable insulation materials.
+Toler Insulating installed both the blown cellulose and EcoBatt bio-based and sustainable insulation materials like fiberglass insulation.
 The cellulose contains nearly 100% recycled content and has an R50 value, where a standard home requires an R38.
 This results in energy savings of 14% per month on utility bills.

 These Next Generation Homes feature improved air quality, exceptional energy savings and practices, plus many other environmentally-efficient qualities.
 The Eco-House is an Edinburgh Cottage style home with some contemporary features.
 Painted a moss green, it has white trim with red metal window frames and cypress plantation shutters.
 In the background are the beautiful mountain views.
 Linda Edwards of Decorating Den designed the interiors and selected the colors and furnishings, keeping in mind the green premise.
 “We used as many techniques in the house as possible and also stayed within the budget of the house,” said Elliot.
 With its eco-friendly and energy saving features plus its affordability, there is absolutely no reason not to say “Lets go green!”